oieduardorabelo/webpack-commonschunkplugin-dynamic-splitting/README.md

 We've a few important points to pay attention:

 - **Chunk module "filtering":** Always use the `chunks: [<entryName>]` option, to have "control" from where you're "filtering" the path
-- **The "chunks" key is the trick:** Since we're generating entry points "at runtime", if you want to filter something based on a previous CommonsChunkPlugin, you need to use the "name" option
+- **The "chunks" key is the trick:** Since we're generating entry points "at runtime", if you want to filter something based on a previous CommonsChunkPlugin, you need to use the "name" key as your entry in the `chunks` option

 e.g.